 Start Early and Create a Schedule

 Most successful candidates begin preparing 2-3 months before their test date.
-Create a study schedule that allocates time to each subtest based on your current skill level.
-Consistent daily study of 1-2 hours typically produces better results than cramming.
+Create a study schedule allocating time to each subtest based on your current skill level.
+Consistent daily study of 1-2 hours produces better results than cramming.

 Take a Diagnostic Test First

-Before diving into preparation, take a full practice test under timed conditions.
-This establishes your baseline and identifies areas needing the most attention.
-Focus your study time on weak areas rather than reinforcing strengths.
+Before diving in, take a full practice test under timed conditions.
+This establishes your baseline and identifies areas needing attention.
+Focus on weak areas rather than reinforcing strengths.

 Use Multiple Resources